MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

     :::image type="content" source="media/Customization-search-objects.png" alt-text="Screenshot of the search functionality available in the Editor tool when customizing an environment in Mesh.":::

-* The Lakehouse icebreaker activity is localized into 41 languages.

 * All default environments have their name and description localized into 41 languages.

 ### Mesh on Quest